evomassiny/jlox/notes.md

   Those 3 variants end up in any kind of tree traversal, I should use those naming convention from now on.
 * the USA says "gray", UK says "grey"
-* a **weak reference** is a reference that doesn't protect the referenced object from being garbage collected, eg: in the mark phase of a GC mark and sweep, weak refs are not dereferenced.
+* a **weak reference** is a reference that doesn't protect the referenced object from being garbage collected, eg: in the "mark" phase of a "mark and sweep" GC, weak refs are not dereferenced.
 * in GC land, **throughput** represents the time `running/(running + GCing)`, and **latency** is the longest continuous GC time.
 * `class` declaration produces a runtime object, bound to a variable (the class name), this means class types are usual objects.
 * class instances' fields are variables, **properties** are variables + **methods**
+* methods are "bound" to an object instance, in python, this instance is avaible through the method "__self__" attribute